 This is such a great time to produce educational materials.
 With digital photography and printing, iBooks and ebooks, it is possible to do so many more exciting things now than it ever was in the past.

 And the extent of the project began to expand with the number of photos, which fired my imagination.
-It would be the Parthenon in the context of Athens of the fifth century BC.
+It would be the Parthenon in the context of Athens of the fifth century B.C.
 Well, then it would have to include the Persians and the Spartans.
-No wait, that is not enough.
-We talk about ancient Greece and Rome all in one breath as though they were the same, but the kids never get a sense of how they were different and how they were related.
-So first let’s explain Greece and the relations between the Athenians, the Persians, the other Greeks including the Spartans, and Macedonia and Alexander the Great.
-Then we can explain Rome and how the Romans were related to the Greeks.
+No, wait—that was not enough.
+We talk about ancient Greece and Rome all in one breath as though they were the same, but students never get a sense of how they were different and how they were related.
+So first we needed to explain Greece and the relations between the Athenians, the Persians, the other Greeks, including the Spartans, and Macedonia and Alexander the Great.
+Then we could explain Rome and how the Romans were related to the Greeks.

-First it was going to fit in one volume of The Word Within the Word, then in two, and now in three.
-I traveled to London, Hadrian’s Wall in the North, York, Bath, Fishbourne in the Sussex countryside, Paris and the Louvre, Rome, Herculaneum, Pompeii, Naples, Tivoli, Ostia, Athens, Delphi, and many other places to get photos as the project continued to expand. in my imagination.
+First it was going to fit into one volume of The Word Within the Word, then in two, and finally in three.
+I traveled to London, Hadrian’s Wall in the North, York, Bath, Fishbourne in the Sussex countryside, Paris and the Louvre, Rome, Herculaneum, Pompeii, Naples, Tivoli, Ostia, Athens, Delphi, and many other places to get photos as the project continued to expand in my imagination.

-The first volume of The Word Within the Word I is on less than two centuries of Greek history, and the Parthenon appears for a few pages in its context, which I hope is clearly established so the students know how it fits in, why it was built, and why it is important.
-The volume has more than 100 photos, which enable me to explain things on a much higher level than would have been the case without them.
-The material on Greece is college level, but I am told that middle school students are reading it and loving it.
-If so, that is a direct result of the amount the photographs allow me to communicate; it is certainly not a result of my prose.
+The first volume of The Word Within the Word is on less than two centuries of Greek history, and the Parthenon appears for a few pages in its context, which I hope is clearly established so that the students know how it fits in, why it was built, and why it is important.
+The volume has more than 100 photos, which enabled me to explain things on a much higher level than would have been the case without them.
+The material on Greece is college level, but middle school students are reading it and loving it.
+That is a direct result of the amount that the photographs allow me to communicate; it is certainly not a result of my prose.

-We can print all those photos because advances in printing technology make it inexpensive now to add photos to texts.
-So the final book is the result of a double set of technological advances—in photography and in printing.
+We can print all of those photos because advances in printing technology make it inexpensive now to add photos to texts.
+So the final books are the result of a double set of technological advances in photography and in printing.

-The exciting thing to me is how far we will be able to extend learning for students who care to find out more.
+The exciting thing to me is how far we are able to extend learning for students who care to find out more.
 None of this will ever be on the test.
-Nothing that I have written about Greece, or will write about Rome, will be on the test.
+Nothing that I have written about Greece or Rome will be on the test.
 That is not why it is there.
-It is intended to expand our kids’ horizons, so they can make themselves more knowledgeable about things that interest them, and so they can be better educated about the civilizations that produced their world.
+It is intended to expand our children’s horizons so that they can make themselves more knowledgeable about things that interest them and so that they can be better educated about the civilizations that produced their world.

-This is the huge educational opportunity the new technology is making possible—easy entrance into the Ancient World that is not on the test but is so much a part of our Western civilization.
+This is the huge educational opportunity that new technology is making possible: easy entrance into the ancient world that is not on the test but that is so much a part of our Western civilization.